ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/opensky.md

 66010819
 ```

-The size of dataset in ClickHouse is just 2.64 GiB:
+The size of dataset in ClickHouse is just 2.66 GiB, check it.

 Query: